 FACES OF THE FRONT LINE: PERSONAL STORIES OF THE FIGHT FOR RELIGIOUS FREEDOM

-Speakers: Jeremy Dys, Deputy General Counsel*; Toni Richardson, First Liberty Client*; Lathan Watts, Director of Community Relations, First Liberty Institute*
+Speakers: Jeremy Dys, Deputy General Counsel, First Liberty Institute*; Toni Richardson, First Liberty Client*; Lathan Watts, Director of Community Relations, First Liberty Institute*

 Synopsis: A report from the front lines of the struggle for religious freedom in America.
 Hear directly from the people at the center of the court cases that will dramatically impact religious liberty for every citizen.
 The legal team from First Liberty Institute, the largest legal organization in the nation dedicated exclusively to defending religious liberty for all Americans, will discuss the best strategy for winning these important cases and others.
 Meet clients who've taken a courageous stand and learn what each of us can do to protect our religious liberty rights.